MAPACHO TOBACCO FROM ECUADOR

 Labeling

 We always attach a printed invoice to the parcel as well as a digital one, which describes the content so that the customs can identify it easily.
-A mapacho roll is labeled as INCENSE, and includes this product code and price $10 USD per roll.
+A mapacho roll is labeled as INCENSE, and includes this product code and price $20 USD per roll.
 After shipping a roll, we send you an e-mail confirmation including the tracking number and invoice.
 This way of labeling has proven to be effective.

 If you want to label your product in a different way, just tell us while creating your order using the "comments" field or send us an email.
-If you want it to be declared with different value other than $10 USD in your invoice (such as the real value you bought it for), just let us know.
+If you want it to be declared with different value other than $20 USD in your invoice (such as the real value you bought it for), just let us know.

 Tracking

 Shortly after shipping, we send you an e-mail confirmation that includes the tracking number.
 You can track this parcel online at DHL website.
+Very often, DHL emails end up in spam folders of our clients.
+Before you ask us for tracking code, please search your email spam folders for any DHL emails.

 Mapacho TOBACCO from Ecuador FAQ